 We provide scholarships allowing Maasai girls the chance to stay in school.

-In Kenya there is saying “Educate a woman and you educate the whole community”.
+In Kenya there is a saying “Educate a woman and you educate the whole community”.
 Educating women is the most effective way to reduce poverty while improving health and development throughout their community.
 Poverty, cultural beliefs, and transportation hurdles perpetuate the limited opportunities for women.
 When a woman is educated, she learns how to care for herself and others.

 1 in 10 Maasai Girls Continue their Education beyond 6th Grade